redhat-cop/group-sync-operator/README.md

 | `credentialsSecretName` | Name of the secret containing authentication details (See below) | | Yes |
 | `groups` | List of groups to filter against | | No |

-The following is an example of a minimal configuration that can be applied to integrate with a Github provider:
+The following is an example of a minimal configuration that can be applied to integrate with a Azure provider:

 ```shell
 apiVersion: redhatcop.redhat.io/v1alpha1